 A $192 hourly rate equals $33,280 a month, and $400,000 a year if maintained for 40 hours a week.
 Not bad, if you take advantage of the various opportunities.
 So many people are making way more money than anybody knows through side hustles.

 What's interesting is that I gave my referral code to three friends, and none of them bothered to sign up to earn extra money, even if I told them I'd split the proceeds.
 All have nice cars (VW GTI, BMW 535i, and Porsche Cayenne), but none of them can afford a median priced single family home in San Francisco.
 Their house-to-car ratio for measuring fiscal responsibility is out of whack!

-They bitch and moan about the cost of housing, and one of them would rather let three of his doubles players wait for 45 minutes because he didn’t want to pay $3.25/hour for parking!
+They bitch and moan about the cost of housing.
+One of them would rather let three of his doubles players wait for 45 minutes because he didn't want to pay $3.25/hour for parking!
 The person who did accept my referral code was my business partner.
 And she was smart to make me drive for her while she collected her $200 bonus for just being.

-I’ve come to the conclusion that too many people are either too proud to make extra money, too lazy or simply don’t have the money making DNA in them to get ahead financially.
-Unless you have some physical or mental malady or come from a broken family, it’s hard to except so many excuses when there’s so much opportunity now.
+I've come to the conclusion that too many people are either too proud to make extra money or too lazy.
+They don't want it bad enough.
+Unless you have some physical or mental malady or come from a broken family, it's hard to except so many excuses when there's so much opportunity now.

 Remember this: It takes effort to see the sunrise.

 For Financial Freedom, Don't Do Nothing

 Please don't complain when others buy nice things, retire early, travel abroad, and live in fabulous places.
 They stayed on top of their net worth and work towards a financial plan.

 Get your finances in order the easy way:

 Want to be financially free and have a great retirement?
 You've got to want it bad enough.